a

 The College’s curriculum structure is designed to facilitate a personalised approach to learning for students.
-We try to quickly determine the Literacy and Numeracy levels of our new students by using a range of assessment tools.
+We quickly determine the Literacy and Numeracy levels of new students using a range of assessment tools.

 Victorian Curriculum